grantslatton/JustParse/README.md

         c <- alpha
         return (a,b,c)

-The problem is that the "many alphaNum" parser is greedy, and will consume the final "alpha" term that we try to bind to c, resulting in a failed parse.
-We could write this using a combination of "try", "notFollowedBy", and "lookAhead" parsers, but it doesn't capture the same elegance of "parse a letter, then some letters and digits, then a letter".
+The problem is that the `many alphaNum` parser is greedy, and will consume the final `alpha` term that we try to bind to `c`, resulting in a failed parse.
+We could write this using a combination of `try`, `notFollowedBy`, and `lookAhead` parsers, but it doesn't capture the same elegance of "parse a letter, then some letters and digits, then a letter".

 JustParse removes this problem with its ability to match all possible parses.
-That same parser in JustParse, applied to the input "ab2c3d" would return:
+That same parser in JustParse, applied to the input `ab2c3d` would return:

     ('a', "", 'b')
     ('a', "b2", 'c')